shaiggon/simple-karplus-strong/README.md

 The synth is exited by typing anything in the command line and pressing enter.

+Please note that you need to have JACK running with for example the [QjackCtl](https://qjackctl.sourceforge.io/) and to connect the output of the synth to your sound card output.

 ## Motivation

 This synthesizer was created for a learning diary for the Aalto University course Audio Signal Processing.